 Are there current experiments with UBI?

 The short answer is yes.
 Since 1982, the state of Alaska started the Alaska Permanent Fund, which gives all residents a yearly dividend from the state’s oil revenues.
 In 2018, the amount of that stipend was $1,600, but it varies from year to year.
-While not nearly as ambitious as Yang’s proposal, it still helps many low-income residents with a little help they can count on an annual basis.
+While not nearly as ambitious as Yang’s proposal, it still helps many low-income residents with a little help they can expect on an annual basis.

 In California, the City of Stockton has a more ambitious program that targets 125 randomly selected residents to receive $500 per month for 18 months.
 An initial report on the plan is due sometime in 2020.
 Y Combinator Research, a tech firm in Oakland, is also experimenting with a UBI test, sending $1,000 monthly checks to 1,000 randomly selected low-income people across two states for the next three years.
 The firm is planning to conduct regular surveys to gauge the effects of the extra payments on the individuals’ health and overall well-being.